 Tips for perfect sauteed spinach

+The top one is, don’t overcook the spinach.
+Don’t add any water to the dish while sauteing.
 Spinach or any leafy vegetables are high in water content and that’s how they release a lot of water while cooking.
-So wash and dry it before using it to avoid over-cooking in this recipe.
+So wash and dry it before cooking to avoid over-cooking in this recipe.
+You may use a salad spinner to

 Read my keto spinach soup recipe here.